NordicAgents/IndustriConnect-MCPs/OPCUA-Project/README.md

 - `cryptography>=45.0.2`: Security support
 - `httpx>=0.28.1`: HTTP client

-### NPX Version
-- `@modelcontextprotocol/sdk`: MCP SDK for Node.js
-- `node-opcua`: Comprehensive OPC UA library
-- `typescript`: TypeScript compiler
-- `@types/node`: Node.js type definitions

 ## Security

-Both versions currently connect with:
+The server currently connects with:
 - `SecurityPolicy.None`
 - `MessageSecurityMode.None`

-For production use, both should implement:
+For production use, you should implement:
 - Certificate-based authentication
 - Encrypted communication
 - User authentication